Jacob Kulick: Career

-2012–2014

-Runaway / Truth and Liars

-Jacob went to college at the Art Institute of Philadelphia to obtain his BS in audio engineering.
-He started playing his own songs as a solo act and got his start playing shows by winning an online competition to open for YouTube sensation Tyler Ward in 2012.
+Kulick began his music career playing his own songs as a solo act and got his start playing shows by winning an online competition to open for YouTube sensation Tyler Ward in 2012.
 He continued to play venues around Philadelphia for the next few years.

-In 2013, he self-recorded a short acoustic rock EP titled Runaway.
-He performed the single "Runaway" and a cover of The Killers "Mr. Brightside" live on Radio 104.5 WRFF shortly after releasing the EP.
+In 2013, Kulick self-recorded a short acoustic rock EP titled Runaway.
+He performed the single "Runaway" and a cover of "Mr. Brightside" by The Killers live on WRFF, Philadelphia's alternative rock station, shortly after releasing the EP.

 In 2014, he released his next self-recorded and produced studio album Truth and Liars independently under his full name "Jacob Kulick."
 Jacob shot his first music video for his single "Truth and Liars" in August 2013.